Va838/Receipt-Processing-System/README.md

 - Textract works best with clear, high-resolution images.
 - All resources should be deployed in the same region (e.g., `us-east-1`).

----

-## 📃 License

-MIT License

----

-## 🙌 Acknowledgments

-Thanks to AWS for enabling fully serverless document-processing pipelines with S3, Lambda, Textract, DynamoDB, and SES.

----